have found Collaborative

-Collaborative Divorce and divorce mediation are both effective processes that have helped many couples successfully resolve their disagreements and reach a divorce settlement.
+Collaborative Divorce and mediation are both effective processes that have helped many couples successfully resolve their disagreements and reach a settlement.

 All issues that need to be addressed in most divorces can be resolved in support, spousal maintenance (allimony), and parenting (child custody and